PdxCodeGuild/Class_Runtime_Terrors/Students/Ted/Mars/README.md

 Clicking twice on the view will make call mag() again, without stopping the first run.

-If you encounter any issues using this software, have comments or suggestions, or would like to support further projects please e-mail us at:
+If you encounter any issues using this software, have comments or suggestions e-mail us at:

 * Ted Ooghe: tedaeo@gmail.com

 ## Technologies Used